-What is “Sashiko-ori,” the fabric that is perfect for autumn and winter?
+What is “Sashiko-ori”? - The fabric that is perfect for fall and winter

 There are several Wasuian samue that use a fabric called "Sashiko-ori."
 The following three types are typical.

 Looking at these product names, what is "Sashiko-ori" in the first place?
 There are probably many people who have wondered about this.

 In this article, we will explain the roots and characteristics of "Sashiko" and "Sashiko-ori" and compare the recommended products of our Sashiko-ori samue and their characteristics.

 Sashiko is a traditional Japanese handicraft.
 It is said that the origin of this method is to hand-embroider the layers of cloth in order to reinforce the clothes and keep them warm, as well as to express people's wishes and prayers, such as for a good harvest, as a talisman against evil, and for prosperous business.
 The work of creating patterns by pricking is still popular today as a hobby.

 Sashiko is said to have originated from farmers who could only make clothes with hemp, and they devised ways to add hemp threads to the woven hemp cloth regularly to improve durability and heat retention.
 This technique was used for firefighting uniforms in 17th to 19th century Japan (Edo period) due to its durability.

 "Sashiko-ori" created by mechanization

 "Ori" is written using the "織" kanji in Japanese.
 This is a kanji that means "to weave."
 With the passage of time, Sashiko weaving began to be mechanized instead of using manual work, and cotton fabrics woven with Sashiko patterns were developed.
 This is "Sashiko-ori."

 Sashiko-ori is also used in martial arts uniforms such as judo and kendo.